 If a student whose overpayment case has been accepted by the Department wishes to establish a repayment schedule, he or she should call the Default Resolution Group at 800-621-3115.
 The student can send an email by going to https://myeddebt.ed.gov and selecting the borrower tab > “Contact Us” (at the bottom of the page) > “Click here” under “Send email.”

 Upon receipt of an overpayment referral, the Department will determine if enough information has been provided to start collection activity; any referral lacking information will be returned to your school to be completed.

 The Default Resolution Group will then try via letters and telephone to establish a repayment schedule or to secure payment in full.
 It will also update the NSLDS information that you’ve already reported to show that the Department now holds the overpayment.
 Any future SARs or ISIRs for the student will show that he or she owes an overpayment and will direct the student to contact the Default Resolution Group instead of the school.
-Finally, the Default Resolution Group also communicates Pell Grant overpayment referrals to the COD system.
-COD will then alert a school of a student’s Pell Grant overpayment status if the student submits a FAFSA in the future.
+Finally, the Default Resolution Group also communicates Pell Grant overpayment referrals to the COD System.
+COD will then alert a school of a student’s Pell Grant overpayment status if the student submits a FAFSA form in the future.
 A student’s Iraq and Afghanistan Service Grant overpayment status will be tracked and reported manually.